snorristurluson/snorristurluson.github.io/_posts/2018-10-21-AlphaBlending.md

 ```

 Once the shaders are correctly set up, switching blend modes does not require changing
 anything in the graphics pipeline.
+Pretty sweet!